 The housing quality standards (HQS) for the HCV/tenant-based program, including those for special housing types, generally apply to the PBV program.
-HQS requirements for shared housing, manufactured home space rental, and the homeownership option do not apply because these housing types are not assisted under the PBV program.
+HQS requirements for shared housing, manufactured home space rental (however, if approved by HUD modular construction will be allowed), and the homeownership option do not apply because these housing types are not assisted under the PBV program.